Campaign of the Month: October 2017

 Something I’ve seen overlooked several times by new players that are generating characters, and who have their hearts set on a given sire, is the importance of bringing something to the table for that sire.
 The Embrace is the kind of thing that’s typically not given out willy nilly by established Kindred.
 Most (though not all) Kindred (especially elder Kindred) tend to treat it as an investment, and as such, you need to bring something to the table for them.
 This doesn’t mean your PC has to be tailored to be an ideal fit for their needs, but it does mean that it’s unlikely that a powerful elder is going to Embrace your vagrant on the street out of the goodness of his heart.
 That value can take many forms.
 Maybe it’s skills.
 Maybe it’s connections.
 Maybe it’s resources.
 Whatever the case, when creating your PC, you should be keeping that in mind.
 The more mundane your character, the more likely they are to get a very ‘mundane’ Embrace.

-Some of you are probably looking at your starting character stats and wondering how you do that, especially in terms of Merits.
-“Am I expected to spend all my Merits on Allies, Status, or Resources?”
+Some of you are probably looking at your starting character stats and wondering how you do that, especially in terms of Backgrounds.
+“Am I expected to spend all my Backgrounds on Allies, Status, or Resources?”
 You might ask.
 Not at all, but I’m glad you ask, because it leads me into…

 Generally speaking the way this is handled in game is that until you spend points, a resources is unavailable.
-You might then, for instance, write in Allies for your background, but not call them in until you spend the Experience on the Merit.
-This doesn’t always mean you can spend those Merits on demand (indeed, you cannot suddenly spend Experience on Allies (Police) the moment you get arrested without a Declaration or Setup), but it does mean you can slowly backfill your Merit list over time, calling in and showcasing your PC’s skills over time.
+You might then, for instance, write in Allies for your background, but not call them in until you spend the Experience on the Background.
+This doesn’t always mean you can spend those Backgrounds on demand (indeed, you cannot suddenly spend Experience on Allies [Police] the moment you get arrested without spending XP), but it does mean you can slowly backfill your Background list over time, calling in and showcasing your PC’s skills over time.

 Another Brick in the Wall